FAIRplus/the-fair-cookbook/docs/content/recipes/ETL_tools.md

     B3-->C

 ```
-The table below is an overview of ontology strategies tools identified.
+The table below is an overview of ETL tools identified.
 Details of each tools are also provided in this doc.
+For ETL tools for RDF data model, please check recipe {ref}`An inventory of tools for converting your data to RDF`.

 <table>
   <tr>
    <td><strong><a href=#Data-query-and-retrieval>Data query and retrieval</a></strong>